Why Deep Reading Matters Today

 "My crisis consists in the fact that I am describing my past, not my present.
 I used to read three books a week.
 One year I devoted an evening each week to read all of Shakespeare’s plays (Okay, due to interruptions it actually took me two years).
 Another year I read the major works of Tolstoy and Dostoevsky.
 But I am reading many fewer books these days, and even fewer of the kinds of books that require hard work."
 (Philip Yancey - Washington Post)

 Does all that sound depressingly familiar?
-Do you still read books like you used to?
-More specifically, are you a deep reader?
-Do you consider yourself deeply literate?
-By those two terms, I mean, are you someone who can regularly sit down, immerse yourself in a text, and follow an argument or plot from start to finish?
-Deep readers are the intellectual equivalent of well-conditioned athletes, able to focus disciplined minds for extended periods on whatever they are reading.
-Technology has not only made our bodies flabby from lack of exercise but our minds too.
+Do the people in your life read much anymore?
+Do you?
+More specifically, are you still a deep reader?
+By that, I mean, are you someone who can regularly sit down, immerse yourself in a text, and follow an argument or plot from start to finish?
+Deep readers are the cognitive equivalent of well-conditioned athletes, able to focus disciplined minds for extended periods on whatever they are reading.
+I'm going to argue that technology is making this skill increasingly tricky to cultivate.
+The decline of deep reading will have profound consequences, not only on our individual cognitive well-being, but on that of our society as well.

 How Deep Literacy Made All This Possible